 Program for Young Children

-We believe that the experiences and knowledge young children bring to school, combined with their natural curiosity, sense of wonder, and joyful exuberance, create the foundations for dynamic learning opportunities.
-Teachers encourage students to think creatively, solve problems, make decisions, and expand their critical thinking skills.
+In the Program for Young Children (PYC) children, teachers, and parents are partners in learning.
+The teachers care deeply about children and believe that the experiences and knowledge young children bring to school, combined with their natural curiosity, sense of wonder, and joyful exuberance, are the foundations for learning.
+Learning is supported in all curricular areas as children are encouraged to think creatively, solve problems, make decisions, and expand their critical thinking skills.

-Interim Director of Program for Young Children
+Director of Program for Young Children